If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 15. Blondies

-If you know someone who would love an indulgent gooey treat this Christmas, why not have a go at this white chocolate and caramel blondie recipe from Jane’s Patisserie, or this butterscotch one from Sainsbury’s Magazine?
+If you know someone who’d love an indulgent, gooey treat this Christmas, why not have a go at this white chocolate and caramel blondie recipe from Jane’s Patisserie, or this butterscotch one from Sainsbury’s Magazine?

 16. Stovetop potpourri

-If you’d like to gift someone the warm and inviting scent of Christmas, you could make up some little bags of stovetop potpourri for them to use at home.
+If you’d like to gift someone the warm and inviting scent of Christmas, you could make up some little bags of stovetop potpourri.

 A stovetop potpourri gift is a selection of Christmassy fruit, herbs, and spices that the recipient can simmer in a saucepan or slow cooker to fill their home with festive smells.

 It’s really simple to put together – you’ll just need to put fruit like cranberry, orange, and lemon, along with some herbs and spices like rosemary and cinnamon, into a small gift bag.
 You can then attach a label to it with instructions for how to use it.
-These are really inexpensive gifts, but they’re incredibly thoughtful and are sure to make a loved one smile!
+These are really inexpensive homemade gift ideas, but they’re incredibly thoughtful and sure to make a loved one smile!

 One Lovely Life has a helpful guide that’ll show you how to make stovetop potpourri gifts and give you the option to print free gift tags.